Ryan-carrot/nerds-nitrous/README.md

 This is the official website for the **Nerds & Nitrous** club — a group of enthusiasts passionate about technology, science, and high-performance machines.

-The site is currently a static preview built using HTML and CSS, with no backend or dynamic functionality.
+The site is currently a static preview built using HTML, CSS, JavaScript and jQuery with no backend or dynamic functionality.

 ## 🌐 Live Preview